 Photo Documentation

-At each location field crews visited and mapped habitat types, the photographer crew member took still, digital photographs of the plant communities near the habitat reference waypoints using high end digital cameras; however, new and different waypoints were established called photograph reference waypoints, which georeferenced where each photograph was taken.
+At each location field crews visited and mapped habitat types, the photographer crew member took still, digital photographs of the plant communities near the habitat reference waypoints using high end digital cameras; however, new and different waypoints were established called photograph reference waypoints, which geotagged where each photograph was taken.
 Photograph reference points were named using a similar schematic starting with the letter “P” (“P” = photograph), followed by the sub-region map name (e.g., F7a, E1a), and ending with an incremental two-digit number (including padded zeros).
 For example, the first photograph reference waypoint taken somewhere in sub-region map W3a was called “PW3a01.”
 Each photograph reference waypoint was marked on the photograph data form (Figure 6, Appendix 4) as well as the photograph file name (in field “Photo #” with associated file name prefix [e.g., “DSC_”]) and saved to the mapper/navigator’s GPS unit.
 Note that photograph reference waypoints are not the same as the habitat reference waypoints despite being named similarly.
-Photograph waypoints georeferenced locations photographs were taken, not necessarily where the field crew leader identified the plant community (i.e., habitat reference waypoint).
+Photograph waypoints geotagged locations photographs were taken, not necessarily where the field crew leader identified the plant community (i.e., habitat reference waypoint).
 A compass bearing was taken at each marked photograph reference waypoint to clearly identify the habitat the photograph was documenting.
 In some cases, for example, the field crew may have been assessing habitat on a road or trail with different habitats on both sides of them; therefore, the compass bearing distinguishes those photographs to avoid confusion.
 On each photograph data form, field effort and general information were recorded at the top, including date, photographer (using a 4-letter code consisting of the first two letters of the first name and the first two letters of the last name; e.g., “ROHO” = “Robert Howe”), camera (model and identifier [e.g., model, inventory number]), GPS unit ID (ID corresponds to the Cofrin Center for Biodiversity’s inventory), and start/end times/routes.

 Field Crew and Training